MileHacker Logo

 Travel by Companion: Solo, Family & Group Advice

-Tailor your approach based on your travel companions for a smoother journey.
+Tailor your approach based on your travel companions to make the journey smoother.

 Solo Traveler Safety & Social

-• Sagres displays a very safe destination for solo travelers.
+• Sagres shows a very safe destination for solo travelers.

-• Hostels and surf camps are excellent environments for meeting other travelers.
+• Hostels and surf the waves camps are excellent environments for meeting other travelers.

-• Participating in group surf lessons or communal dinners fosters natural connections.
+• Participating in group surfing instruction or communal dinners fosters natural connections.

 • Communal dinners at surf camps or hostels cultivate easy social interactions.